FakeScope: Large Multimodal Expert Model for Transparent AI-Generated Image Forensics: Experiments and Analyses

 \subsubsection{Implementation Details}

-Training FakeScope is implemented with PyTorch on eight Nvidia H20-NVLink 98G GPUs, and the evaluations are conducted on one NVIDIA Tesla A100 40G GPU.
-All training are set to full-schedule mode, with detailed parameter configurations provided in SM.
-To ensure FakeScope serves as a unified forensic model for AI-generated images, we retain a single checkpoint per base model for all evaluations, ensuring fair comparisons.
-Furthermore, to prevent data leakage, no images from the testing datasets are reused in the training data.
-To ensure fairness, no data augmentation strategy is employed throughout the entire training process of FakeScope.
+FakeScope is trained in PyTorch on eight NVIDIA H20-NVLink 98GB GPUs, and evaluated on a single NVIDIA Tesla A100 40GB GPU.
+All runs use the full-schedule setting with full-parameter fine-tuning of the language model and modality projector, while the vision encoder is frozen for efficiency and stability.
+Detailed hyperparameters are provided in the SM.
+Training is performed for one epoch and completes in approximately 34 hours.
+For each base model, we retain a single checkpoint for all evaluations to ensure fair comparisons.
+No data augmentation is applied during training.